HackerXYT/hackerxyt.github.io/README.md

 # LAN21

-Language Twentyone Project Hosted By TwentyoneCore.
-Easily Get Access Without The Tor Network
+LAN21 is a twentyonecore project created by T50

 ## Gaining Access

-Use a browser of your choice to reach the following URL.
+Use a browser of your choice to reach this URL.

 ```bash
 https://lan.hackerx.xyz